zainaraza43/blog/content/posts/2023-10-18-gcp-caddy-tutorial.md

 ## Connecting Your Domain to Your VPS

-- Login to your domain provider (for example, namecheap), and go to your DNS settings page
+- Login to your domain provider (for example, Namecheap), and go to your DNS settings page
 - Create a new A record for your domain:
   - Under `host` you may need to leave it blank or put `@` depending on your domain provider
-    - This connects the `apex` domain to your VPS (for example, website.com).
+    - This connects the `apex` domain to your VPS (for example, example.com).
-    - If you prefer a subdomain, such as `www`, put that here instead (for example, www.website.com)
+    - If you prefer a subdomain, such as `www`, put that here instead (for example, www.example.com)
     - If you want both your apex domain and `www`, create two `A` records
   - Under `value` put the IP address from the above step